 “CLA is one of those supplements you take without ever knowing if they really work.
 However, I’ve been taking these without any issues and am a strong believer that with consistency, they will help me on my weight loss journey.
 The pills are a standard size and can be taken with or without meals.”

 “I initially purchased these for weight loss because I’ve seen many videos that CLA supplements help with it.
 However, though initially it helps with initial weight loss, you plateau after a while and CLA causes inflammation.
 Therefore, I decided not to take these for my own good after a day.
 Please do your research before purchasing!”

 So, should you run out and buy a CLA supplement?
 Well, first off, we like that this is a natural fatty acid that helps promote heart health and lean body composition.
 On the other hand, studies have shown that this ingredient does not decrease body weight or BMI.
 Also, we’re concerned about some of the negative user comments posted online regarding side effects and no weight-loss results.

-The makers of Burn HD are so satisfied with their product they’re offering a 2-Week Sample, which is a good sign.
+The makers of Noom are so sure about their product they’re offering a free trial, which is a positive sign.
 Learn More About Noom »